BEROCHLU/kf2-autokick-level-and-perk/README.md

 * Previous auto-kick script could't kick specific player whose name is multi byte character. (e.g. Japanese, Chinese, Korea)
 * It was need to keep open AUTO-KICK page to run auto-kick script.

-# How do I individual auto-kick setting for multiple server.
+# Can I do individual auto-kick setting for multiple server?

-In the case your opened ListenPort is 8080 and 8081.
-Prepare for KF2auto-kick.user.js of two.
-Change @match of UserScript Header.
-One is changed http://\*/ServerAdmin/\* to http://localhost:8080/ServerAdmin/*
-The other is changed http://\*/ServerAdmin/\* to http://localhost:8081/ServerAdmin/*
+Yes, the setting is independent per url and is stored individually.

+# Does it run with Tampermonkey too?

+Yes, if your server under heavy load, Tampermonkey could be better.